botleague/botleague/README.md

 #### 3. Send `results.json` POST

-Finally evaluators POST `results` JSON to `https://liaison.botleague.io/results` with the `eval_key` to complete the evaluation and to be included on the Bot League leaderboards, i.e.:
+Finally evaluators POST `results` JSON to `https://liaison.botleague.io/results` with the `eval_key` to complete the evaluation and to be included on the leaderboards.

 ```
 {